Errors in J

 For the past month I’ve been using the J programming language to solve Project Euler puzzles.
-The language makes many of the tasks that one would usually spend quite some time on, especially with multidimensional arrays, quite pleasant to work on.
+The language makes many of the tasks that otherwise take too long, especially with multidimensional arrays, pleasant to work on.

 It has given me enough of a motivational boost to finally solve 50 puzzles in total, and with J in my toolkit I don’t see myself stopping there.

-On the other hand, working with J also makes me realize what an obscure and different tool I’ve stumbled upon there.
-J is associated with Kenneth E. Iverson, one of the most influential pioneers in programming language design who has previously created APL.
-Kenneth E. Iverson and Roger Hui created the language J in the 90s.
+Then again, working with J also makes me realize what an obscure and different tool I’ve stumbled upon there.
+J is associated with Kenneth E. Iverson, one of the most influential pioneers in programming language design who has also created APL.
+Kenneth E. Iverson and Roger Hui created the language J in the nineties.

-Considering the programming language landscape at that time, J and its predecessor APL must have been miles ahead of so many other languages out there.
-Only in the last ten years with the advent of array programming paradigms in other languages, for example Numpy in Python, one might think that the advantages of thinking in arrays are permeating the rest of the world.
+At that time J and its predecessor APL were miles ahead of many other languages out there.
+Only in the last ten years with the advent of array programming paradigms in other languages, for example NumPy in Python, one might think that the advantages of thinking in arrays are permeating the rest of the world.

 J is a language that handles arrays of any dimension as first-class objects and provides an extreme wealth of primitive operators that can be combined in almost any way thinkable.
 A good example of the power of operators is the mighty under verb.
-It allows you to apply two functions v and u in sequence while automatically deducing the inverse of v (!). “u under v” will be evaluated as $v^{-1}\circ u\circ v$.
+It allows you to apply two functions v and u in sequence while automatically deducing the inverse of v (!). “u under v” is evaluated as \(v^{-1}\circ u\circ v\).

 Doing this as a one-liner in Python 3 would roughly look like this